FAQs (click to expand)

 - Neuendorf, K. A. (2002).
 The Content Analysis Guidebook.
 Thousand Oaks, Calif: Sage Publications.

 - Postman, N. (2008).
 How to Watch TV News (Rev. ed.).
 New York, N.Y: Penguin.

 - Riffe, D. (2005).
 Analyzing Media Messages: Using Quantitative Content Analysis in Research (2nd ed.).
 Mahwah, N.J: Lawrence Erlbaum.

-The Library has a color printer / copier, located to the right of the Circulation Desk.
+The Library has a color printer / copier, located on the main floor of the Library.
 It prints PDF, JPG, and TIFF files - the charge is 30 cents per copy.
 If you need to print a Word or Powerpoint file, convert it to PDF first.
-The color printer is not networked, so please save your file to a flash drive and bring that to the printer.
+The color printer is not networked - save your file to a flash drive.

 General Administrative Services, in the Public Safety/General Services Building (open M-F 8am-4 pm) provides large format printing and laminating.
 You can bring your file on a CD or flash drive, or e-mail the file to firstname.lastname@example.org.
 The files can also be printed while you wait.
 Charges for these services are listed on their web site.